Scottish royal tapestry collection

 The Scottish royal tapestry collection was a group of tapestry hangings assembled to decorate the palaces of sixteenth-century kings and queens of Scotland.
+None appear to have survived.

 Tapestry at the Royal Court of Scotland

 Like other European monarchs, the kings and queens of Scotland sought to impress their subjects and diplomatic visitors in costly surroundings.
 At Château de Fontainebleau in 1540, the King of France himself helped the English ambassador onto a bench so he could examine and admire the 'antique borders' of the tapestry in his bedchamber, and this was seen as a sign of special favour.
 In Scotland, James V's tapestries were listed in two inventories, along with the crown jewels and fine clothes.
 These tapestries were used to hang the best chambers and halls in the palaces, and were transported with the monarch between residences and lined, fixed and hung by specialists on the court pay-roll.
 The rooms were decorated with a painted frieze at the top of the wall and plain beneath where the tapestries hung.
 Henry VIII of England had nearly 2000 tapestries and James V had 200.

 Eleven pieces of royal tapestry were destroyed in the explosion at Kirk o' Field in February 1567 that killed the King Consort of Scotland, Henry Stuart, Lord Darnley.
-None of the original Scottish tapestries are known to exist now, but the names of many of them were recorded, and the subjects are the same as those listed in other royal collections, and some examples survive in museums around the world.
+The names of many others were recorded, and the subjects are the same as those listed in other royal collections, and some examples survive in museums around the world.
 Some of the tapestries showed Biblical themes, or subjects with medieval roots, but most were stories from classical antiquity, reflecting Renaissance taste, and some were scenes from the hunting field.

+Tapestry and the court of James IV

+James IV owned tapestries, which are usually called the "arras" in records of his court, because the city of Arras, now in France, had been a centre of tapestry-weaving.
+The tapestries were frequently carried between the palaces as the royal family moved.
+The tapestry was also deployed to impress foreign diplomats.
+In January 1495, tapestries were put in the king's chamber at Holyrood Palace in Edinburgh for the visit of the Chancellor of Denmark by James Dog.
+He was a wardrobe servant and was described in two poems by William Dunbar, Of James Dog and He Is Na Dog, He Is a Lam.
+Soon after, the tapestries were packed up and taken to Stirling Castle, where the king celebrated Easter.
+In November 1495, the King's cupboard, tapestries, and chapel goods were carted from Edinburgh to Stirling for the reception of Perkin Warbeck.

+Ripped and torn tapestries were mended in 1497 by a priest John Kilgour of Dunblane.
+In March 1498, James IV ordered a suite of tapestry for his lodging at Stirling Castle from James Makysone, a merchant based in Leith.
+In 1501, new hangings of damask and scarlet cloth were made for chambers at Stirling by John Steel and his workmen.